Northwest Territory: Settlement

-Sporadic westward emigrant settlements had already resumed late in the war after the Iroquois Confederacy's power was broken and the tribes scattered by the 1779 Sullivan Expedition.
+Sporadic westward emigrant settlements had already resumed late in the Revolutionary War after the Iroquois Confederacy's power was broken and the tribes scattered by the 1779 Sullivan Expedition.
 Soon after the Revolution ended, land-hungry migrants started moving west.
 A gateway trading post developed as the town of Brownsville, Pennsylvania, which was a key outfitting center west of the mountains.
 Other wagon roads, such as the Kittanning Path surmounting the gaps of the Allegheny in central Pennsylvania, or trails along the Mohawk River in New York, enabled a steady stream of settlers to reach the near west and the lands bordering the Mississippi.
 (Note: Before the 1803 Louisiana Purchase, the western border of U.S. territory ended on the Mississippi; the lands beyond still being a possession of Napoleonic France or the Kingdom of Spain.)

 This activity stimulated the development of the eastern parts of the eventual National Road by private investors.
 The Cumberland-Brownsville toll road linked the water routes of the Potomac River with the Monongahela River of the Ohio/Mississippi riverine systems in the days when water travel was the only good alternative to walking and riding.
 Most of the territory and its successors was settled by emigrants passing through the Cumberland Narrows, or along the Mohawk Valley in New York State.

-The Continental Congress' title to the lands north of the Ohio River was derived from the Treaty of Paris (1783), the Treaty of Fort McIntosh, and the cessions of four states.
+The Continental Congress's title to the lands north of the Ohio River was derived from the Treaty of Paris (1783), the Treaty of Fort McIntosh, and the cessions of four states.
 Settlement was through several means: squatters, direct U.S. government land sales to settlers, sales of tracts of land to land companies, and state sales of land to veterans in the Virginia Military District and Connecticut Western Reserve.
 The first area to be surveyed was the Seven Ranges along the eastern border of Ohio in 1786–1789.
 Direct sales of federal lands to individual homesteaders started here.
 In some cases, the government granted or donated land for special purposes.